An open-source package manager for agent skills

 Tracks what it wrote.

 Every installed skill gets a .crew.json marker with its source, ref, SHA, and content hash.
-Removing a skill removes only what crew created.
+Removing a skill removes only what Homecrew created.

 diff